anu-kash/anu-kash/README.md

  👩‍💻 Gained Data Engineering experience for 3.5 years<br>

- ↪️ Drawn towards Data Science and the insights it can provide<br>
+ ↪️ Drawn towards Data Science and the insights it can provide <br>

  📚 Pursuing my masters in Business Analytics at UT Austin<br>

- 👀 Eager to collaborate on ML and Data Science projects to fetch actionable insights <br>
+ 👀 Eager to collaborate on ML and Data Science projects to fetch valuable insights <br>

  📫 How to reach me - LinkedIn: https://www.linkedin.com/in/anushkaiyer10/